 As the world becomes more reliant on transition metals, industries must adopt responsible sourcing practices that prioritize environmental protection and human rights, ensuring these metals contribute to a more sustainable future without exacerbating existing problems.

-With the increased demand for transition metals, recycling these valuable resources has become more critical than ever.
+With the increased demand for metals, recycling these valuable resources has become more critical than ever.
 Metals like gold, silver, and copper are highly recyclable and retain much of their original properties after being repurposed.

 In fact, recycling these metals can significantly reduce the environmental impact associated with mining and extraction processes.
 Recycling lithium-ion batteries — which often contain cobalt, nickel and other transition metals — is an emerging field of great importance.
 Many companies are investing in technologies to improve battery recycling and make the process more efficient.

 The future of transition metals is as exciting as it is diverse.
-It is closely tied to innovations in computing, space exploration, and other cutting-edge fields, with new research unlocking their potential in ways we can only begin to imagine.
+It is closely tied to innovations in computing, space exploration and other cutting-edge fields, with new research unlocking their potential in ways we can only begin to imagine.